Boosting Health, Crushing Diseases: All of Us United in the USA!

 1. Discuss expectations: Talk openly about each other’s expectations for the appointment and how involved you want your partner to be.
 Do they prefer to ask questions directly, listen and provide support, or take notes?

-2. Prepare together: Make a list of questions you both have for the doctor.
-Discuss any concerns or topics you want to address, including family history, lifestyle habits, and hopes for the future.
+2. Prepare together: Sit down and make a list of questions you both want to ask.
+Talk over any concerns or things you want to bring up, like family background, daily habits, and what you’re hoping for moving forward.

 3. Practice communication: Role-play asking questions or expressing concerns, so your partner feels confident participating during the visit.

-During the Visit4.
-Introduce your partner: Briefly explain your partner’s role and relationship to you to the doctor.
+4. Introduce your partner: Briefly explain who they are and how they’re connected to you when talking to the provider.

 5. Encourage participation: Invite your partner to ask questions, share their perspectives, and express their concerns.